Docs / VS Code

 Recommended workflow

-- Run “PreviewShip: Deploy Workspace or HTML File” or “PreviewShip: Deploy Active HTML File” to generate the live preview URL.
+Run “PreviewShip: Deploy Workspace, HTML, Markdown, or PDF File” or “PreviewShip: Deploy Active HTML, Markdown, or PDF File” to generate the live URL.

 What this removes from the workflow